Syria

 BACKGROUND:

 The conflict has its origins in the Assad government’s brutal suppression of pro-democracy protests in March 2011.
 Throughout the armed conflict, the Assad government systematically perpetrated extermination, murder, arbitrary detention, enforced disappearance, torture and ill-treatment and sexual violence, amounting to war crimes and crimes against humanity, according to the CoI.
-Armed groups, including HTS, the SNA, Turkish-backed groups and the so-called Islamic State of Iraq and the Levant (ISIL), were also implicated in atrocity crimes, such as torture, ill-treatment, systematic looting and arbitrary detention.
-During the conflict, both the Assad government and ISIL employed the use of chemical weapons, with most attacks attributed to the government.
+Armed groups, including HTS, the Syrian National Army, Turkish-backed groups and the so-called Islamic State of Iraq and the Levant (ISIL), were also implicated in atrocity crimes, such as torture, ill-treatment, systematic looting and arbitrary detention.
+During the conflict, both the Assad government and ISIL used chemical weapons, though most attacks were attributed to the government.

-The CoI reported over 130,000 arbitrary detentions, abductions or disappearances since 2011, with the majority attributable to the Assad government.
-Following the collapse of the Assad government, HTS and other groups opened many state-run detention and prison facilities, including the notorious Sednaya prison.
-While thousands of people were released from arbitrary detention, a number of mass graves were discovered and many Syrians continue to search for missing relatives.
+The CoI reported over 130,000 arbitrary detentions, abductions or disappearances, with the majority attributable to the Assad government.
+Following the collapse of the Assad government, HTS and other groups forced open many state-run detention and prison facilities, including the notorious Sednaya prison.
+Dozens of mass graves were discovered, although many Syrians continue to search for missing relatives.

-During the conflict, the UN Security Council (UNSC) failed to hold perpetrators accountable.
-Despite this, several processes were initiated to pursue truth, justice and accountability for Syrians.
+Despite limited actions by the UN Security Council (UNSC) during the conflict, several processes were initiated to pursue truth, justice and accountability for Syrians.
 In December 2016 the UN General Assembly (UNGA) established an International, Impartial and Independent Mechanism to assist in the investigation and prosecution of perpetrators of atrocities in Syria.
 Several countries have initiated proceedings or convicted suspected Syrian perpetrators under universal jurisdiction.
 In June 2023 the UNGA established the Independent Institution on Missing Persons in Syria to clarify the fate and whereabouts of all missing persons and provide support to victims, survivors and their families.
 That same month, Canada and the Netherlands jointly initiated proceedings against Syria before the International Court of Justice concerning alleged violations of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.

 RECENT DEVELOPMENTS:

-Since the fall of the Assad government, the international community has taken some steps to normalize relations with Syria.
-During May the European Union and the United States both announced plans to begin lifting sanctions on Syria.
-On 6 November the UNSC lifted terror-related sanctions on interim President al-Sharaa and Interior Minister and Interior Minister Anas Khattab.
+Since the fall of the Assad government, the international community has begun normalizing ties with Syria.
+The US and European Union have lifted major sanctions on Syria and in November 2025 the UNSC lifted terror-related sanctions on Syria’s interim President and Interior Minister, as well as on HTS.

 ANALYSIS: